dankuck/vue-easeljs/README.md

 The `viewport-width` and `viewport-height` props are a convenience feature, allowing a developer to specify subcomponents' pixel sizes at a set size regardless of the actual size of the canvas.
-Setting large viewport sizes will make elements inside larger, but if they are then scaled down again they will not be pixelated.
+Setting small viewport sizes will make elements inside appear larger and pixelated, but if those elements are then scaled down they will not be pixelated.
 They will regain their original size and pixelation.

 Example: